LucasRoesler/lucasroesler.github.io/content/posts/2021/event-driven-faasd-with-postgres/index.md

 coverImage: images/cover1.jpg
 ---

-`faasd` recently added a feature that got me thinking about event driven architecture powered by the Postgres WAL.
+An event-driven architecture can let you seamlessly extend your application or improve the scalability, if you can handle the eventual consistency.
+But your app may not be ready for this yet, or you don't own the code in the app.
+A recently added a feature to `faasd` got me thinking about event driven architecture powered by the Postgres WAL.
+Which means we can seamlessly extend your app without needing to change the app!

+This post will show you how to quickly deploy Postgresql along with an event listener and some custom functions.
+From there it’s up to you what you build.

 <!--more-->